 Eastham Public Library

-This new Cape Cod library on a hillside site overlooking one of the town’s many ponds replaces a 1980’s building, one that no longer meets the demands of a growing community and a population which dramatically increases during the busy summer months.
+This new Cape Cod library, situated on a hillside site overlooking one of the town’s many ponds, replaces a 1980’s building that no longer met the demands of a growing community, nor a population that dramatically increases each year during the busy summer months.
 The project preserves and enhances the original one-room library building dating to 1898, listed on the National Register of Historic Places.
 The new building, partially funded through a 2011 construction grant by the Massachusetts Board of Library Commissioners, respects the small historic structure, which serves as a headpiece to a new library building sensitively placed to the rear of the site and scaled to minimize its impact on the historic structure.